skip to main content

 As we deliver sustainable feed and food around the world, we understand and embrace our responsibility to ensure animals are treated with respect and dignity.

-The proper care and handling of animals is critically important as global population and the demand for nutritious, affordable and high-quality protein increases.
+The proper care and handling of animals is critically important as the global population and demand for nutritious, affordable and high-quality protein increases.

-Cargill takes pride in being an industry leader in animal welfare and we maintain high standards for our suppliers and ourselves.
+Cargill takes pride in being an industry leader in animal welfare, and we maintain high standards for our suppliers and ourselves.
 We employ a zero-tolerance policy on animal abuse.
-We do not tolerate abusive behavior directed at animals by employees, suppliers, transporters, or others in our supply chains.
+We do not tolerate abusive behavior directed at animals by employees, suppliers, transporters or others in our supply chains.

 Animal welfare inpage

-The five freedoms
+The five domains

 The animals under our care are provided with nutritionally balanced diets at all stages of life.
 They are always given free access to fresh, clean water.